caojingw/caojingw.github.io/_posts/2018-10-06-My First Blog.md

 ## Motivation
 > It is always a dream to have a personal blog ever since I was young.
 I was introduced while I was browsing online for some learning subjects.
 Hence I am going to build my ongoing projects and you are able to find any projects I did in this blog as of today.
+It may be not well-built but it will be improving over time!

 > Special thanks to this blogger and his post saves me unmeansureable amount of time on building this.
 His Github Page is http://qiubaiying.top/.